TheJelmega/prog-lang/design/README.md

 ```

 A regular structure exists out of a collection of named fields.
-A field can be left out, but have its space reserved for future use, by giving it the name of `_` which will the field for all other purposes.
+A field can be left out, but have its space reserved for future use, by giving it the name of `_`, which will leave the field out for all other purposes.

-Each field defintion may contain multiple names, this will result in a field to be created for each, with the type defined before each field.
+Each field defintion may contain multiple names, this will result in a field to be created for each, with the type defined.
 If only a single name is defined, a field may also have a default value assigned to it (see note above).

 #### Use fields

-Sometimes it may be usefull to add the contents from another structure directly within the body of the current struct.
+Sometimes it may be useful to add the contents from another structure directly within the body of the current structure.
-This can be done using the special case of the `use` keywords, as inside of a structure, instead of importing another module, it means that the body of the strucuture after the will be placed within the current stuct.
+This can be done using the special case of the `use` keywords, as inside of a structure, instead of importing another module, it means that the body of the strucuture after it will be placed within the current structure.
-There are some limitiations when it comes caused by the visibility of fields, for a struct to be included within another struct:
+There are some limitiations when it comes to the visibility of fields, for a structure to be included within another structure:
-- if the `use` comes from another library, all it's member need to be public to include it within the body.
+- if the `use` comes from another library, all it's member need to be public to be included it within the body.
 - if the `use` comes from the same library, all fields need to be visible from the current namespace and and the visibility of the `use` may not be greater than that of any of those fields.

 These fields will then all also be given the visibility as define before the `use`.

 To take over mutable fields, the `use`, it needs to be explicitly marked as `mut`.
-Use will also take over default field values
+Use will also take over default field values.

 Below is an example of `use`:
 ```
-// Library file
+// Library: lib

 struct Quux {
     pub     qq: i32 = 1,